MicrosoftDocs/win32/desktop-src/ProcThread/about-processes-and-threads.md

 ---
-Description: 'Each process provides the resources needed to execute a program.' ms.assetid: '055458cf-9fc7-4a16-be14-1122b3cf0251'
+Description: Each process provides the resources needed to execute a program. ms.assetid: 055458cf-9fc7-4a16-be14-1122b3cf0251
-title: About Processes and Threads
+title: About Processes and Threads ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # About Processes and Threads